 - Snorkel: For a cheaper way to explore the underwater world, just hire a snorkel and mask and charter a bangka to take you to Coral Garden.

 DON’T FEED THE FISH!
 Although we very much understand the urge to want to experience fish as close as possible, luring them in with human food is a very big NO GO in a sustainable snorkeling/diving practice.
-First of all, the fish digestion system aren’t made for human food, and even though it is not as bad as plastic, it can still make them sick.
+First of all, the fish digestive system isn’t made for human food, and even though it is not as bad as plastic, it can still make them sick.
 Secondly and probably most importantly, when fish are feeding on human food, it means they will eat less of their normal food source: The algae that grows on corals.
-The long term effect of this is dead corals, and an ecosystem with more algae and jellyfish, which makes for very boring
+The long-term effect of this is dead corals, and an ecosystem with more algae and jellyfish, which makes for very boring

 snorkeling and diving!